ISP Bay Area

 About Us

-ISP Bay Area offers two overnight retreats for men and corresponding follow-up days of reflection annually, as well as occasional ongoing spiritual accompaniment.
-The first ISP women’s retreat was held in May, 2009.
-After a few years’ hiatus, the women’s team is currently in the process of re-launching.
+ISP Bay Area offers two overnight retreats for men and corresponding follow-up days of reflection annually, along with occasional ongoing spiritual accompaniment.

 For more information about ISP Bay Area, email Matt at mmeyers@ispretreats.org, or find more information on becoming a volunteer.